 Since 2015 I have been going to regional Burn event – something like Burning Man but smaller and not in a desert – called Firefly.
 (This is not to be confused with the popular music festival of the same name.)

-As part of my participation in the event, I’ve joined the Art Grant Core, which is the group of volunteers tasked with giving out grants to artists for creating and bringing new works to show at the event.
+As part of my participation in the event, I’m co-lead of the Art Grant Core, which is the group of volunteers tasked with giving money to artists for creating and bringing new works to show at the event.
 Last year we distributed over $30,000 in funds.

-I didn’t know any Ruby when I started working on the platform, and it’s still a bit of a mystery to me, but I’ve been able to wrangle the codebase well enough to fix many of its problems.
+I didn’t know any Ruby when I started working on the platform, and it’s still not my preferred platform, but I’ve been able to wrangle the codebase well enough to fix many of its problems.